ekiwi/ulader/README.md

 (dimmable), photo transistor
 * 2x Rotation Sensor: front and back

+## Optional/Future Features ##
+* White LED(s) underneath the saddle that can be turned on to find your locks keyhole
+* Pressure Sensor underneath/in the saddle to detect if someone is riding the bike
+* Turn signals on front and back

 ### Main Board ###

 The main board contains the circuit that converts the power from the bike